 For example profiling a web server directory listing won't work.
-The same applies for single page web-app as files will probably be served directly by the web server.
+The same applies to single-page web-app as files will probably be served directly by the web-server.
 In this last case, you probably want to profile XHR requests instead.

 6. Check versions

 Ensure you're using the latest Agent, Probe, and Client (Browser extension or CLI tool).
 This is quite easy as this page will tell you if they're outdated.

 Collect logs and look for any error messages in the logs.

 8. Check if SELinux is enabled